nmustakin/VSCuda/README.md

 VS Code extension for CUDA support.
 Includes syntax highlighting, code help and auto code completion.

+## Installation

+Search for __VSCuda__ in Visual Studio Code Extensions Marketplace.

+After installing, select _Cuda_ as your language in the bottom right corner of your IDE.

+That's it!
+You can now code in CUDA without having to look up the documentation everytime.

 ## Features

 ### Syntax Highlighting